-It’s not every day that you can grow a plant from something you’ve purchased in the produce section of your grocery story but, wouldn’t you know, ginger is just the thing!
-Believe it or not, ginger isn’t only a fantastic addition to your kitchen—and meals—but it’s also super easy to grow at home.
-We’re going to walk you through how to turn your store-bought ginger root into a robust, home-grown supply from your own garden.
+It’s not every day you grow a plant from something you’ve purchased in the produce section of your grocery store, but ginger is just the thing you can!
+Whether you consider ginger an herb or a spice, it isn’t only a fantastic addition to your kitchen—and meals—but it’s also super easy to grow at home.
+Keep reading, as we’ll walk you through the steps on how to grow ginger from your store-bought ginger root and turn it into a hearty, homegrown kitchen supply from your own garden.

-First, let’s talk about the elephant in the room…or should we say, the rhizome.
-Ginger root isn’t actually a root, but a rhizome.
-Rhizomes are tubular parts of the plant that will crawl along and sprout new shoots and new roots to keep the plant expanding.
+First, let’s talk about the elephant in the room—or to be more precise, the rhizome.
+Ginger root isn’t actually a root but what's called a rhizome.
+Rhizomes are the tubular parts of the plant that will crawl along and sprout new shoots and new roots to keep the plant expanding.
 Grass grows similarly.
 So when you’re at the store selecting the best ginger specimen, remember that you’re not looking at the root but at the rhizomes.

 Often, store-bought ginger is treated with a growth retardant to reduce the risk of it sprouting while in the store.
 This can obviously make it harder to grow for a home gardener, but soaking the rhizome in water overnight can help remove this treatment and allow the plant to grow.
 While there are many theories on how to best root up a ginger plant, the truth is that many of them work, and it’s up to you to choose the one you’d like to try.